munificent/craftinginterpreters/book/the-lox-language.md

 ## Functions

-A function call expression looks the same as it does in C:
+A function call expression looks the same as it does in C.

 ```lox
 makeBreakfast(bacon, eggs, toast);
 ```

-You can also call a function without passing anything to it:
+You can also call a function without passing anything to it.

 ```lox
 makeBreakfast();
 ```

-Unlike, say, Ruby, the parentheses are mandatory in this case.
+Unlike in, say, Ruby, the parentheses are mandatory in this case.
 If you leave them off, it doesn't *call* the function, it just refers to it.

 A language isn't very fun if you can't define your own functions.
-In Lox, you do that with <span name="fun">`fun`</span>:
+In Lox, you do that with <span name="fun">`fun`</span>.

 <aside name="fun">

 I've seen languages that use `fn`, `fun`, `func`, and `function`.
-I'm still hoping to discover a `funct`, `functi` or `functio` somewhere.
+I'm still hoping to discover a `funct`, `functi`, or `functio` somewhere.

 </aside>